danwjoyce/chronosig-www/content/post/ppi-intro-post/index.md

-and machine learning that works to capture the complexity of written (and spoken) language in a way that computers can meaningfully process when automating tasks as diverse as translation between languages, answering questions or, in CHRONOsig, extracting and representing important and relevant information that might be used to guide clinicians when making triage decisions.
+and machine learning that works to capture the complexity of written (and spoken) language in a way that computers can meaningfully process when automating tasks as diverse as translation between languages, answering questions or, in chrono**sig**, extracting and representing important and relevant information that might be used to guide clinicians when making triage decisions.

-# How Patient Data is Used in CHRONOsig
+# How Patient Data is Used in chronosig

 In EHRs, there is a lot of ‘free text’ ie the notes made by various clinicians relating to the patient’s diagnosis, symptoms of illness,